SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/read.md

 ===

+We read in a data frame called `lead` from an external CSV file, then create a new column called `geometry`.
-The `lead` table now has the "simple feature column", which `st_sfc` creates from a CRS and a geometry type, but each point is "EMPTY".
-The empty geometry is equivalent to a NA value.
+The `lead` data frame now has the "simple feature column", which `st_sfc` creates from a CRS and a geometry type (in this case a point geometry, `st_point()`).
+For now, each point is "EMPTY".
+The empty geometry is equivalent to a NA value. *Note*: you must call this column `geometry` so that other [sf](){:.rlib} functions will recognize it as the simple feature column.
 {:.notes}